ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consists of the following:

-- message_type REQUIRED.
+- messageType REQUIRED.
 It MUST be the value urn:ietf:satp:msgtype:ack-commit-final-msg.

-- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen earlier
-  by client in the Initialization Request Message.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen earlier by client in the Initialization Request Message.

-- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2)
+- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)
   used to identify the current transfer session at the application layer.

-- assignment_assertion_claim REQUIRED.
+- assignmentAssertionClaim REQUIRED.
 The claim or statement by the server that the asset has been assigned by the server to the intended beneficiary.

-- assignment_assertion_claim_format OPTIONAL.
+- assignmentAssertionClaimFormat OPTIONAL.
 The format of the claim.

-- hash_prev_message REQUIRED.
+- hashPrevMessage REQUIRED.
 The hash of previous message.

-- server_signature REQUIRED.
+- serverSignature REQUIRED.
 The digital signature of the server.

 ## Transfer Complete Message

 {: #satp-transfer-complete-message-section}
-The purpose of this message is for the client to indicate to the server that the asset transer session (identified by session_id) has been completed and that no further messages are to be expected from the client in regards to this transfer instance.
+The purpose of this message is for the client to indicate to the server that the asset transer session (identified by sessionId) has been completed and that no further messages are to be expected from the client in regards to this transfer instance.